is a 1999 novel by author Michael Crichton

-- Humans Are Bastards: The stark reality of medieval warfare is painted in full.
-One of the team plainly states that when castles finally fell after sieges, everyone inside was massacred, and talks of pregnant women being disemboweled (Truth in Television, unfortunately).
+- Humans Are Bastards: The horrible reality of medieval warfare is painted in full.
+One of the team plainly states that when castles finally fell after sieges, everyone inside them was massacred, and talks of pregnant women being disemboweled (Truth in Television, unfortunately).

 - Jerkass: Robert Doniger, big time.